HYGIENE AND FERTILIZATION PROJECT

 This project, launched to assist households impacted by mining activity in the Est region, enabled 169 ECOSAN latrines to be built for the households.
 Training and awareness campaigns were carried out, together with the KOASSANGA association, so that the families understood the justification for the project as well as the practical conditions of use.

-Subsequently, a variety of courses will be offered to beneficiaries to enable them not only to produce enough grain to feed themselves, but also to sell a portion.
+Subsequently, a variety of courses has been offered to beneficiaries to enable them not only to produce enough grain to feed themselves, but also to sell a portion.
 This allows participants to earn additional income while protecting the environment, and without buying expensive fertilizers:

 - Training animators in ecological farming